Stella1230/FisherIrisDataSetProject/README.md

 #### Box plot

 The graph is percentile bases and is divided into four equal sections.
 This is a great method to find the deviation, mean, and median in statistical analysis and offers a much clearer indication of the distribution.

 I have used seaborn to generate a box plot.
 I have used a different background style on this one.
 The graph is percentile bases and is divided into four equal sections.
 This is a great method to find the deviation, mean, and median in statistical analysis.

+*How to analise the box plot*

+Median        : The median is a common measure of the center of your data.
+First Quartile: The middle point of the data between the smallest number and the median.
+Third Quartile: The middle point of the data between the highest number and the median.

 ```python
     # Box plot.